Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S2. Influence of Coulomb interactions

-These modifications are incorporated in Sec.~S2C, through the introduction of parameters $P_A$, $P_B$ and $P_\text{frac}$.
-Importantly, the first three lines of equation~\eqref{eq:interaction_corrections_noise} perfectly cancel when calculating the EP.
-The last line, which induces a finite correction to the EP, is however comparatively smaller in the strongly diluted limit, as (i) it is proportional to the product of transmission probabilities at both diluters, i.e., $\mathcal{T}_A \mathcal{T}_B$, and (ii) it has a smaller prefactor $d_\text{pack}^2/\lambda^2$.
-SEE also receives a minor influence from interactions, as SEE is proportional to EP in the strongly diluted limit.
+These modifications are incorporated in Sec.~S2C, through the introduction of parameters $P_A$, $P_B$, and $P_\text{frac}$.
+Importantly, the linear-in-$\delta f$ terms on the right-hand side of Eq.~\eqref{eq:interaction_corrections_noise} perfectly cancel when calculating the EP.
+The last term, which is quadratic in $\delta f$, induces a finite correction to the EP.
+It is, however, comparatively smaller than the linear-in-$\delta f$ terms in the strongly diluted limit, as (i) it is proportional to the product of transmission probabilities at both diluters, i.e., $\mathcal{T}_A \mathcal{T}_B$, and (ii) it has a smaller prefactor $d_\text{pack}^2/\lambda^2$.
+The SEE also receives a minor influence from interactions, as it is proportional to the EP in the strongly diluted limit.

-However, for correlation functions alone, linear terms $\mathcal{T}_A P_A$ and $\mathcal{T}_B P_B$ remain, and interaction-induced corrections are rather manifest, as can be seen from Figs.\,\ref{fig:experiment}c and d.
-Indeed, the interaction-involved correlation functions display apparent deviations from the non-interacting ones: the former ones fit significantly better (than the non-interacting ones) with the experimental data.
-In this fitting we have taken $v/v_F = 0.4$ and $l/\lambda = 0.5$.
-The apparent interaction-induced modification on correlation functions is in strong contrast to the minor changes on the EP displayed in Fig.\,\ref{fig:experiment}e of the main text.
-This comparatively much weaker sensitivity of the entanglement pointer to interaction originates from the cancellation of leading terms in equation~\eqref{eq:interaction_corrections_noise}.
+In cross-correlation functions, the linear terms $\mathcal{T}_A P_A$ and $\mathcal{T}_B P_B$ remain, and the interaction-induced corrections are rather manifest, as can be seen from Figs.\,5C and D of the main text.
+Indeed, in the presence of interaction, correlation functions display apparent deviations from the non-interacting ones: the former ones fit significantly better (than the non-interacting ones) the experimental data.
+We have taken $v/v_F = 0.4$ and $l/\lambda = 0.5$ in this fitting.
+The interaction-induced modification of the correlation functions is in strong contrast to the minor changes on the EP displayed in Fig.\,5E of the main text.
+This comparatively much weaker sensitivity of the entanglement pointer to interactions originates from the cancellation of leading terms in Eq.~\eqref{eq:interaction_corrections_noise}.

 For later convenience, we can also write down the correction to the auto-correlation as